damianhakert/damianhakert.github.io/source/strategy/index.md

 1. [Respond to all community communication](https://dev.gitlab.org/gitlab/organization/issues/306) and have reliable response times.

-2. Include goals and promotion criteria in all job descriptions
+2. Include goals and promotion criteria in all job descriptions.

 3. Develop great recruiting, hiring, onboarding, offboarding practices with full time HR and recruiter.